Film run-time: 11 minutes | Starring Tyler Parr, Vito D’Amico, Stacey Iseman

 Written and Directed by Tyler Parr, Cinematography by Yoann Malnati, Sound by Jacquie Macri

-“Ironied“, a 2015 short film by Tyler Parr, is study of contrasts; one of the dark levities of our misfortunes, and the other of the lightness in our darkest of times.
+“Ironied“, a 2015 short film by Tyler Parr, is study of contrasts; one of the dark levities of our misfortunes, and the other of the lightness in our darkest times.
 Presented as a fitting split of genres, making the short film half a comedy and half a drama, the story follows a social worker, Donald, who after a night of heavy drinking is having a bad start to his day.
 After a series of mishaps, he finally arrives to his office to see his first client, a homeless man who seeks his help, whose circumstances finally throw his own troubles into context.

-Tonally divided into a comedic first half and a dramatic second half, director Parr has cleverly complemented “Ironied”‘s narrative with a demarcation of genre between Donald and Charlie’s experience.
+Tonally divided into a comedic first half and a dramatic second half, director Parr has cleverly complemented “Ironied” with a demarcation of genre between Donald and Charlie’s experience.
 Although Donald’s misfortunes may be inconvenient and ultimately alarming for an ordinary citizen, these experiences pale in comparison to Charlie’s far more despondent episodes.
-Most telling of the difference between Donald’s privilege and Charlie’s lack thereof is their reaction to the events in question; whilst Charlie still finds humour in his adversity, Donald has failed to maintain his professionalism in the aftermath of his tribulation.
+Most telling of the difference between Donald’s privilege and Charlie’s lack thereof is their reaction to the events in question; while Charlie still finds humour in his adversity, Donald has failed to maintain his professionalism in the aftermath of his tribulation.
 Parr’s film illustrates that for every glass that is half empty, there is a glass that is half full—it’s all about the perspective.